Ex-wife of slain NBA player Lorenzen Wright pleads guilty to planning his murder

 "My son is serving life," she said outside court.

-It wasn't immediately clear how Thursday's court action will impact the upcoming trial of Sherra Wright's co-defendant, Billy Turner, who prosecutors say is a co-conspirator in the murder of Lorenzen Wright.
+It wasn't immediately clear how Thursday's court action will affect the upcoming trial of Sherra Wright's co-defendant, Billy Turner, who prosecutors say is a co-conspirator in the murder of Lorenzen Wright.

 "She had a role in the first-degree murder of Lorenzen Wright," Hagerman said.
 "We still have a co-defendant pending.
 He has trial date in September."